Skip to main content

 Kotlin

-Add button to restore the purchases
+Add a button to restore purchases

-await Iaphub.restore();
+var response = await Iaphub.restore();

 React Native